govindrai/redisusers/README.md

 ## Use case

-I had been using Redis for a while now to store my session data but never interacted with redis directory, nor really new the commands.
-This wa a project meant as a deep dive in understanding the core functionality of redis.
+I have been using Redis for a while now to store my session data but I only ever interacted with redis using a third party lib, never directly.
+Curios about how the Redis datastore was different from other datastores, this is a project meant as a deep dive in understanding the core functionality of redis and useful redis commands.

 ## Technologies Used